Albab-Hasan/Physics-Engine/README.md

 - Multiple particles with random initial conditions
 - Collision detection (particle-particle and particle-ground)
 - 3D Sphere rendering with lighting
+- First-person fly camera (WASD + Mouse)

 ### Recent Progress
-Replaced the basic point rendering with 3D spheres.
-Implemented a procedural sphere mesh generator and enabled OpenGL lighting to give the particles volume and depth.
+Implemented a camera system.
+You can now use WASD keys to move and the mouse to look around the 3D scene, making it much easier to inspect the simulation from different angles.

 ### Next Steps
-- Build a proper camera system
 - Implement more complex force generators (e.g., drag, buoyancy)
 - Add user interaction (mouse picking)
+- Optimize collision detection (spatial partitioning)